Male Monastic Community

 The community is not static as there are close links with the other branch monasteries in England and abroad; bhikkhū (monks) and sāmanerā (novice monks) move between the monasteries.

-In November 2010 Luang Por Sumedho handed over the duties of Abbot of Amaravati to Ajahn Amaro and is now based in Thailand, where his monastic life began in 1966.
+In November 2010, Luang Por Sumedho handed over the duties of Abbot of Amaravati to Ajahn Amaro.

 Luang Por Sumedho – Founding Abbot

 Luang Por Sumedho (Ajahn Sumedho) was born in Seattle, Washington in 1934.
 After serving four years in the US Navy as a medic, he completed a BA in Far Eastern Studies and a MA in South Asian Studies.

 Although fruitful, the solitary practice showed him the need for a teacher who could more actively guide him.
 A fortuitous encounter with a visiting monk led him to Ubon province to practise with Venerable Ajahn Chah.
 He took dependence from Ajahn Chah and remained under his close guidance for ten years.
 In 1975, Luang Por Sumedho established Wat Pah Nanachat (International Forest Monastery) where Westerners could be trained in English.